OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 > process is due to the implementation of the regular expression in use, for
 > example, recursive backtracking ones. ([source][8])

-You're better reading the full article "[Diving Deep into Regular Expression Denial of Service (ReDoS) in Go][8]" as it goes deep into the problem and also includes comparison between most popular programming languages.
-In this section we will focus on a real world use case.
+You're better off reading the full article "[Diving Deep into Regular Expression Denial of Service (ReDoS) in Go][8]" as it goes deep into the problem, and also includes comparisons between the most popular programming languages.
+In this section we will focus on a real-world use case.

-For some reason you're looking for a Regular Expression to validate Email addresses provided on your signup form.
-After a quick search you found this [RegEx for email validation at RegExLib.com][9]
+Say for some reason you're looking for a Regular Expression to validate Email addresses provided on your signup form.
+After a quick search, you found this [RegEx for email validation at RegExLib.com][9]:

 ```
 ^([a-zA-Z0-9])(([\-.]|[_]+)?([a-zA-Z0-9]+))*(@){1}[a-z0-9]+[.]{1}(([a-z]{2,3})|([a-z]{2,3}[.]{1}[a-z]{2,3}))$